w3c/cogai/minimalist.md

 ## Summary

 A minimalist version of chunks is practical that limits property values to names.
-There is a need to indicate that a condition property must not match the property in the target chunk.
+There is a need to indicate that a condition property must not match the property in the target chunk and a means to indicate that a condition must fail to match.
 A wider set of data types for property values would be convenient for manual development of declarative and procedural knowledge, but this introduces the challenge of deciding just what features are needed to be built into the rule language and what should be left as module specific operations.